Measuring the Financial Well-Being of Your Workforce

 Finding the ESA Sweet Spot

 When offering guidance on how much to save for emergencies, employers may want to aim for the “sweet spot.”
-That’s somewhere between essential short-term savings and a continued focus on long-term financial goals, especially during times of economic uncertainty.
+This is somewhere between putting all of your extra cash into an ESA and ignoring long-term goals, and the opposite — focusing solely on long-term savings and ignoring short-term goals, like emergency savings.

-Finding this can be tricky.
+Finding the right balance can be tricky.
 Take ESAs and 401(k) savings, which often have a direct effect on each other and present HR professionals with a bit of a conundrum.

 On the one hand, ESA savings can improve overall financial health and help employees avoid withdrawing funds from their 401(k) savings early, preventing any potential tax penalties and lost income in those accounts.

-Employers can help workers balance this short-term/long-term financial tension by helping them understand their individual savings needs, goals, and risks of encountering unexpected expenses.
+Employers can help employees balance this short-term/long-term financial tension by helping them understand their individual savings needs, goals, and risks of encountering unexpected expenses.

 Rethinking Conventional Wisdom about Emergency Savings